Dennis Morgan, M.Ed.

 Elizabeth Fuzy, M.Ed., BCaBA

 In 2009 Elizabeth earned a master’s of education degree in administration from Rider University.
-Fuzy has served in the roles of supplemental teacher, supervisor and behavior analyst of the Bancroft Early Education Program and Preschool since 2005.
-In July of 2013 Ms. Fuzy became principal of the program.
+She has served in the roles of supplemental teacher, supervisor and behavior analyst of the Bancroft Early Education Program and Preschool since 2005.
+In July 2013, Elizabeth was named principal of the Early Education Program.

-Over the course of her career, Fuzy has presented at various workshops in NJ and Pennsylvania as well national conferences across the country.
+Over the course of her career, Elizabeth has presented at various workshops in New Jersey and Pennsylvania, as well national conferences.
 She is published in the Journal of Behavioral Interventions.

-Senior Director and Principal The Bancroft School at Voorhees Pediatric Facility
+Senior Director, Principal, The Bancroft School at Voorhees Pediatric Facility

-Prior to joining Bancroft 22 years ago, Rowan-Valentino was a Special Education Teacher for the State of New Jersey at The Voorhees Pediatric Facility and Lead Teacher for Archway’s Early Intervention Program.
+Prior to joining Bancroft in 1994, Rowan-Valentino was a Special Education Teacher for the State of New Jersey at The Voorhees Pediatric Facility and Lead Teacher for Archway’s Early Intervention Program.
 Her passion and educational philosophy focus on providing quality educational opportunities in a collaborative, positive learning environment, enriched with technology and curriculum-based instruction, which enables children to develop their abilities and independently access their learning environment.

 Rowan-Valentino is certified by the Department of Education as an Elementary Educator, Special Education Educator, Education Supervisor and Principal.
 She earned her bachelor’s degree in Education and Psychology at The College of St. Elizabeth and her master’s in Special Education and Educational Leadership at The College of New Jersey.